eth-educators/eth-docker-docs/website/docs/Support/Recommendations.md

 Test your mnemonic **before** you deposit, so you know that you will be able to withdraw funds in future.

-An attacker with access to your mnemonic can drain your funds.
+An attacker with access to your mnemonic can drain your funds, if no withdrawal address was set during key generation.
+If one was set, they can't get the validator funds, but can cause a "slashing", a penalty of around 1.1 ETH and forced exit of the validator.

 For more on withdrawal key security, read this article: https://www.attestant.io/posts/protecting-withdrawal-keys/